Undo, Redo and History

 - "Action" shows a list of all project states that you can go back or forwards to, earliest state first.

-- "Size" shows for each action in the list the amount of disk space that will be released if you discard that action's Undo level.
+- "Reclaimable Space" shows for each action in the list the amount of disk space that will be released if you discard that action's Undo level.

-To ensure that "Size" displays an accurate calculation of discardable space, space usage is always allocated to the latest step that uses that data.
-So if some steps were only applied to part of the project, then as each new action is applied, the action before will have its size reduced.
+To ensure that "Reclaimable Space" displays an accurate calculation of space that could be freed by discarding actions, space usage is always allocated to the latest step that uses that data.
+So if some steps were only applied to part of the project, then as each new action is applied, the action before will have its reclaimable space reduced.

 Select an item in the history list to Undo or Redo immediately to that action.
 It's the same as choosingor multiple times, but quicker.

-- Total space used: Displays the total disk space currently used by the project, which is the total of all the "Size" values shown in the history list.
+- Total space used: Displays the total disk space currently used by the project, which is the total of all the "Reclaimable Space" values shown in the history list.